 Meet ROBBY AIHN, the newest self-help star and author of the runaway bestseller Realizing You, now struggling with his first taste of fame.
 Though his five principles for good living are changing lives, his own life is falling apart.

 When Robby hosts a lavish weekend conference at a luxurious Dallas hotel, he attracts others with their own secrets: his estranged wife and unhappy teenage daughter; the businessman pursuing his own agenda; the all-star pitcher facing the end of his career; and the shy co-author Robby never credited on his book, who is searching for meaning in her own life.

 Join Robby and friends on their journey toward understanding and fulfillment, in this truly novel approach to changing YOUR life.

 Liz chose her words carefully.
-“And someone who has the answers is—attractive?
+"And someone who has the answers is--attractive?
 Youthful?
+Had a facelift?"

 Liz couldn't think of any polite answer to that.

 The current Robby had shown up after Marie moved out.
 It didn't help that Liz knew why.
 But what did his wife expect him to do, now that he was finally creating a national impression?

 It's difficult seeing him humbled, Liz thought.
 Robby had worked a long time for success and done whatever was necessary, cheerfully and willingly, to achieve it.
 Yeah, he'd gone overboard with the glitzy success guy.
 It was still hard watching him hurt--not because he'd failed, but because he'd succeeded, after years of striving.
 And seeing him hurt over his family's defection upset Liz.
 It wasn't right, but there was nothing she could do about it.